 Kindling Creativity: A Chanukah Workshop for All New York Area Educators

-Participants connected to their creativity and explored the power and purpose of art-making.
+Participants connect to their creativity and explore the power and purpose of art-making.

 Chanukah literally brings light into darkness, accessing our creativity can bring light into these dark times.
 Participants connected to their inherent creativity and explored the power and purpose of art-making as a pathway for personal renewal in this moment of challenge and change.

-Together we engaged in meaningful conversation of Jewish texts on Chanukah and took pen to paper through hands-on creative exercises as we tended our inner flame and cultivated resilience.
+Together we engage in meaningful conversation of Jewish texts on Chanukah and took pen to paper through hands-on creative exercises as we tended our inner flame and cultivated resilience.